-Under the Investment Management Agreement, the Investment Manager (and its directors, officers, employees and agents) shall not be liable for any loss or damage arising directly or indirectly out of or in connection with the performance by the Investment Manager of its duties unless such loss or damage arose out of or in connection with the gross negligence, wilful default, fraud or bad faith of or by the Investment Manager in the performance of its duties.
-The Company shall indemnify and keep indemnified and hold harmless the Investment Manager (and each of its directors, officers, employees and agents) from and against any and all claims, actions, proceedings, damages, losses, liabilities, costs and expenses (including legal and professional fees and expenses arising therefrom or incidental thereto) which may be made or brought against or directly or indirectly suffered or incurred by the Investment Manager (or any of its directors, officers, employees or agents) arising out of or in connection with the performance of its obligations and duties in the absence of any such gross negligence, wilful default, fraud, or bad faith.
+Under the respective Investment Management Agreements, each Investment Manager (and its directors, officers, employees and agents) shall not be liable for any loss or damage arising directly or indirectly out of or in connection with the performance by that Investment Manager of its obligations and duties under the relevant Investment Management Agreement unless such loss or damage arose out of or in connection with the gross negligence, wilful default, fraud or bad faith of or by the Investment Manager in the performance of its duties.
+The Manager shall indemnify and keep indemnified and hold harmless each Investment Manager (and its directors, officers, employees and agents) from and against any and all actions, proceedings, claims, liabilities, demands, losses, damages, costs and expenses (including legal and professional fees and expenses arising therefrom or incidental thereto) which may be made or brought against or directly or indirectly suffered or incurred by the Investment Manager (or any of its directors, officers, employees or agents) arising out of or in connection with the performance of its obligations and duties under the relevant Investment Management Agreement in the absence of any such gross negligence, wilful default, fraud, or bad faith of or by the Investment Manager in the performance of its duties under the relevant Investment Agreement or as otherwise may be required by law.

-Under the Investment Management Agreement, the Investment Manager may, subject to the prior approval of the Directors, appoint one or more delegate or sub-contractor from time to time to perform and/or exercise all or any of its functions, powers, discretions, duties and obligations under the Investment Management Agreement and shall be responsible for the fees of any such delegate or sub-contractor.
-The Investment Manager shall be responsible and liable for exercising reasonable care when selecting and supervising such delegate or sub-contractor.
+Under the respective Investment Management Agreements, each Investment Manager may, subject to the prior approval of the Manager, appoint one or more delegates or sub-contractors from time to time to perform and/or exercise all or any of its functions, powers, discretions, duties and obligations under the relevant Investment Management Agreement and shall be responsible for the fees of any such delegate or sub-contractor.
+Each Investment Manager shall be responsible and liable for exercising reasonable care when selecting and supervising such delegate or sub-contractor.
 Details of any such delegate or sub-contractor shall be available on request to Shareholders and will be included in the financial statements of the Company.
-Details of any additional Investment Manager and / or sub-investment manager in relation to a Fund will be set out in the relevant Supplement.

-The Investment Manager or the Sub-Investment Manager may appoint a third party to act as the currency agent (the "Currency Agent") on behalf of the Investment Manager or the Sub-Investment Manager respectively.
+Each Investment Manager may appoint a third party to act as the currency agent (the "Currency Agent") on behalf of the relevant Investment Manager.
 The Currency Agent will implement a currency hedging programme at the portfolio and the Hedged Tranche level.
-The Investment Manager or the Sub-Investment Manager may also elect to perform the hedging functions themselves or appoint other parties to act as Currency Agents in the future.
+The Investment Managers may also elect to perform the hedging functions themselves or appoint other parties to act as Currency Agents in the future.